Nikolay Andrushchenko: Personal

-Nikolay Andruschenko was born in 1943 in the city of Leninogorsk in Kazakhstan.
+Nikolay Andrushchenko was born in 1943 in the city of Leninogorsk in Kazakhstan.
 He earned a doctorate in mathematics and physics at the Saint Petersburg State University.
 In the early 1990s, he started his political career in the St. Petersburg City Council, which lasted for 3 years.
 He lived in St. Petersburg for a long time.
 He leaves a wife and two children, a son and a daughter.

 Career

-Nikolay Andruschenko started his political career in the early 1990s.
+Nikolay Andrushchenko started his political career in the early 1990s.
 He became a member of the St. Petersburg City Council.
 Because of what he experienced during the end of the Soviet Union he wanted to change Russia, especially by investigating the corruption in his country.
 He is the co-founder of the newspaper Novy Peterburg for which he wrote until his death in 2017.
 In 2007 Novy Petersburg was shut down after two official warnings because of two articles that were published.
-One article from Andruschenko and another one by Konstantin Chernyaev.
+One article from Andrushchenko and another one by Konstantin Chernyaev.
 Novy Peterburg went to court and in 2009 they won their case and could publish again.
 He was attacked twice in the months before he died, because of some documents that could have been related to investigations he was working on.
 He was famous for his articles about human rights and his critic against the Russian president Vladimir Putin.
-He gave several interviews about his contacts with Putin in the 1990s when Andruschenko was working as a lawmaker and Putin was working for the Mayor Anatoly Sobchak.
-Andruschenko said that the center of Putin's politics had always been money and nothing else.
+He gave several interviews about his contacts with Putin in the 1990s when Andrushchenko was working as a lawmaker and Putin was working for the Mayor Anatoly Sobchak.
+Andrushchenko said that the center of Putin's politics had always been money and nothing else.

 Controversies

 In 2007 he was charged with libel, extremism and insult by Yunis Lukmanov, the chairman of the housing committee of the city.
 He was found guilty by a Russian court and had to pay a fine.
-After that Andruschenko decided to renounce his Russian citizenship.
+After that Andrushchenko decided to renounce his Russian citizenship.
 Two years later in 2009 he was charged with insult of Dmitry Mazurov, a member of the Russian prosecutor.
 He was found guilty and had to pay 20.000 Russian rubel but the prosecutors dropped the cases of libel and extremism.
 The original charges were based on articles about oppositions protest and about a trial of four men that had been convicted of murdering a student.